What Do Human Resources Assistant Do?

 - Temporary Help Agency Referral Clerk

-There were about 141,500 jobs for Human Resources Assistant in 2016 (in the United States).
+In the United States, there were 141,500 jobs for Human Resources Assistant in 2016.
 There is little to no growth in job opportunities for Human Resources Assistant.
-There will be an estimated 15,100 positions for HR Assistant per year.
+The BLS estimates 15,100 yearly job openings in this field.

 The states with the most job growth for HR Assistant are Utah, Nevada, and Washington.
 Watch out if you plan on working in Vermont, Maine, or Kansas.
 These states have the worst job growth for this type of profession.